LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

     * **Intent name**: Enter the intent name.
 A domain can have dozens of intents, so using a standard naming convention is important for being able to easily sort and find intents.
     * **Intent display name**: Enter the display name.
     * **Intent type**: Select either "Intent" or "Meta Intent."
 For an introduction to meta intents, see [here](intent-builder-meta-intents.html).
     * **Training**: Enter as many training phrases as possible.
-This is discussed in more detail below.

-6. Click **Save**.

-### Add training phrases

 The NLU engine uses training phrases in order to match a user's utterance with an intent.
 The more training phrases you include, the more likely it is that the NLU engine will accurately match the user's intent.
 Generally speaking, the phrases should be complete sentences (not long paragraphs, and not keywords).

     As an example, assume you have a "Check bill" intent.
 You might add the following training phrases, among others:

     * I want to check the status of my bill
     * Tell me what my bill is
     * I need to look into what's going with my bill

-#### Best practices

-The following are best practices when creating training phrases; these help to ensure your intents are well-trained and return the results you expect.

-##### One sentence, not multiple.
-Use a simple, concise sentence.
-For example, "How do I activate my card?" is much better than, “How do I activate my card?
-I am having trouble at the ATM.
-Can you help me?”
-Multiple sentences increase your risk of false positives.

-##### 10-25 training phrases
-The number of training phrases that you need really depends upon your use case and type of intents.
-Generally, for intents, it is recommended that you have between 10 - 25 good training phrases.
-When you have more than that, it's likely that you have overtrained the intent, which might lead to false positives.

-{: .important}
-For more best practices, see [Train & Tune NLU](conversation-builder-best-practices-train-tune-nlu.html).
+    For more, see *Best practices* farther below.

+6. Click **Save**.

 ### Train intents

 See [Test a domain](intent-builder-domains.html#test-a-domain).

 ### Delete an intent